REVrobotics/SPARK-MAX-Server/README.md

 # USB-BLDC-TOOL

-Pre-reqs:
+**Building**

+Steps to build the sparkusb server/cli tool

+1) Install and setup git
+2) Install and setup a go environemnt (minimum 1.7, recommended 1.10+)
+3) Build or install zeromq4
+4) 'Go get' all dependancies
+5) Clone this repo under `$GOPATH/src/github.com/willtoth/`
+6) 'Go build'

+#Pre-reqs:

 Working Go environment [intalled](https://golang.org/doc/install) *Not sure the minimum dependancy, as of development we are using 1.10.3, the ubuntu package in 16.04 usses 1.6 which does not work properly.
-Ubuntu 18.04 uses 1.10.1 and is ok (Same with Linux Mint 19).*
+Ubuntu 18.04 uses 1.10.1 and is ok (Same with Linux Mint 19).
+Successfully built using go 1.7 on a raspberry pi zero w.*

 Pre-build binary for Zeromq: